 How does it work?

-Application should be submitted online prior to the evening.
+Applications must be submitted online prior to the evening of the drawing (September 8th).
 Spaces are limited.

 Then draw ONE subject card from a bin.
 (Cards Against Humanity subject cards)